A. Lange & Söhne

 The minute hand of the chronograph jumps in one minute increments rather than continuously moving - which allows for accurate reading of the timing function.
 The ‘flyback’ chronograph function allows the stop-watch to be instantaneously restarted for continuous timing, without having to stop, reset, and restart the chronograph.
 The Datograph Perpetual, calibre L952.1 is comprised of 556 parts, with 45 jewels and has an approximate power reserve of 36 hours.

-The aesthetics of the movement is just as impressive as the mechanics, second to none, with the chamfering and interior angles superbly hand-finished.
+The aesthetics of the movement are just as impressive as the mechanics, perhaps second to none, with chamfering and interior angles superbly hand-finished.
 Moreover, it features an artistic flourish, a balance cock engraved by one of Lange’s master engravers.
 In fact, each individual watchmaker's unique engraving style can be identified as a result.
 The bridges and plates are made from German silver, an alloy of copper, nickel and zinc with a warm silver tone that will develop a subtle patina over time.
 The use of this metal, along with the hand-engraved balance cock is a signature of A. Lange & Söhne.

 Viewings can be arranged in Central London by appointment.

 |Functions:||perpetual calendar, moon phase, flyback chronograph, hours, minutes, sub-seconds|